corpun logoWorld Corporal Punishment Research

 There is similar language at the Elementary School, where CP is particularly mentioned as a penalty for bullying, vandalism, insubordination, and throwing rocks, among other things.

-At the Junior/Senior High School, "Disciplinary referral" is the specified consequence for many Level I offenses and means the student chooses either three days' detention or a paddling with parent approval.
+At the Junior/Senior High School, "Disciplinary referral" is the specified consequence for many Level I offenses and means the student must choose between three days' detention or a paddling with parent approval.

 Forrest City School District